 Flushed skin is often a visual sign of embarrassment, anxiety, or being too hot.
-However, frequent flushing can sometimes indicate an underlying medical condition.
+However, frequent flushing can mean the presence of an underlying medical condition.

 Flushed skin occurs when the hundreds of tiny blood vessels just beneath the skin dilate, or widen.
 When these blood vessels expand, they rapidly fill with more blood, which can make the skin appear red or pink.